Matthew 13

 “So just as the tares are gathered up and burned with fire, so shall it be at the end of the age.

 (a) Tares.
-At the end of the age, it is not the righteous who are taken away but the wicked.
-The weeds are weeded out and the bad fish are discarded from the net (Matt.
+At the end of the age, it is the wicked—not the righteous—who are taken away.
+The weeds are weeded out from the field, and the bad fish are removed from the net (Matt.
 13:48).
 When the ungodly are removed, the meek will inherit the earth.

 Matthew 13:41